jonasbark/flutter_stripe_payment/README.md

 - stripe_sdk expects the total as int in the smallest currency units, this plugin expects double.
 How to convert?
 For now hacked * 100

+- you must call paymentRequestWithNativePay directly from the button method, any async or bloc will be blocked by safari

 ## Breaking changes
  - canMakeNativePayPayments is no longer bool but returns null if native pay is not available or `CanMakePaymentResponse` containing `bool isApplePay`